MSc in International Health and Tropical Medicine

 - Mathematical Modelling of Infectious Diseases

-- Reproductive, Maternal, Newborn and Child Health
+- Reproductive, Maternal, Newborn, Child and Adolescent Health

 Placement project and dissertation